-- When creating national estimates, it is a good idea to check your estimates against other data sources, if available. - To ensure that you are using the weights appropriately and calculating estimates and variances accurately, check your estimates against HCUPnet, the free online query system (www.hcupnet.ahrq.gov).
+- In order to produce national estimates, you MUST use discharge weights.
+Use the discharge weight (DISCWT4) to project discharges in the KID Core files to the discharges from all U.S. community, non-rehabilitation hospitals.
+(For trends analysis using 1997 KID data, see the next section of this report regarding trend weights.) - Because the KID is a stratified sample, proper statistical techniques must be used to calculate standard errors and confidence intervals when using the KID.
+For detailed instructions, refer to the special report Calculating Kids' Inpatient Database (KID) Variances,5 available on www.hcup-us.ahrq.gov. - When creating national estimates, it is a good idea to check your estimates against other data sources, if available. - To ensure that you are using the weights appropriately and calculating estimates and variances accurately, check your estimates against HCUPnet, the free online query system.
 HCUPnet is a Web-based query tool for identifying, tracking, analyzing, and comparing statistics on hospitals at the national, regional, and State level.
 HCUPnet offers easy access to national statistics and trends and selected State statistics about hospital stays.
 This tool provides step-by-step guidance, helping researchers to quickly obtain the statistics they need.
 HCUPnet generates statistics using the NIS, KID, and SID for those States that have agreed to participate.
 In addition, HCUPnet provides Quick Statistics ready-to-use tables on commonly requested information as well as national statistics based on the AHRQ Quality Indicators.